Benchmarking Graph Data Management and Processing Systems: A Survey: Key Observations

 \section{Key Observations}

 Overall this paper did a detailed investigation of the benchmarks used for performance analysis of graph data management and processing systems.

-Out of the fourteen benchmarks (see Figure \ref{fig:graphbenchmarkinglandscape} for breakdown.
+Out of the thirteen benchmarks (see Figure \ref{fig:graphbenchmarkinglandscape} for breakdown.
 The values within brackets indicate the number of benchmarks.) developed specifically for graph data management and processing only few (such as HPCSGAB) use graph specific metrics such as TEPS.
 Latency related metrics were used by most of the benchmarks.
 Latency is relatively easily measured compared to metrics such as TEPS.
 Different graph processing systems require different levels of improvements (i.e., instrumentation) to accustom to use advanced metrics such as TEPS.
 Although more than a decade has passed since the introduction of TEPS, our survey indicates still the graph processing community at large are facing practical difficulties in adopting it in their benchmarks.

-Out of the 56 works surveyed in this paper 43\% appeared in last 5 years time period (See Figure \ref{fig:timeline}).
-52\% of the works appeared in 2010-2014 time frame (5 years).
+Out of the 58 works surveyed in this paper 45\% appeared in last 5 years time period (See Figure \ref{fig:timeline}).
+Half of the works (29 in total) appeared in 2010-2014 time frame (5 years).
 This is a significant improvement compared to the 2005-2009 (5 years) time frame.
-We expect this trend to continue in near future as well.
+We expect this trend to continue in the near future as well.

 The survey indicated that most of the cutting edge graph processing benchmarks do not support emerging areas such as benchmarking streaming graph data processing systems and graph based machine learning.
 However, data stream processing has emerged as a key technological drive for business value creation and there is an increasing attention from the industry for deploying applications of stream data processing.
 Similarly increasing number of work have been done on running machine learning on graph data sets.
 But relatively few benchmarks currently exist for these area.